• Home

 Alternative Threading Solutions about How Well Does Fiberglass Rod Hold Thread

 In cases where threading directly into fiberglass proves challenging, alternative solutions can enhance the overall effectiveness.
 One popular approach is to use aluminum or brass tubes.
-By turning down a section of the fiberglass rod and epoxying these threaded tubes in place, users can create strong connections without the risk of chipping associated with direct threading.
+By turning down a section of the fiberglass rod and epoxying these threaded tube fiberglass inserts in place, users can create strong connections without the risk of chipping associated with direct threading.
 This method not only preserves the integrity of the fiberglass but also allows for more robust mechanical connections.

 Epoxy and Threaded Inserts